yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 h1.
 Scale Dynamically
 In many cases you might want to scale the mule services in a dynamic manner.
 Dynamic Scaling means increasing or decreasing the amount of active Mule services while the system is running to be able to consume/process incoming data faster/slower.

-The example includes a special processing Unit - The {{Monitor}} PU.
+The example includes a special processing Unit - The `Monitor` PU.
 This service monitors Data objects within the space with a specific state field value and increase/decrease the amount of the relevant Service instances while the system is running.
-You may run for example several {{Feeder}} instances to push more Data objects into the IMDG.
-In order there would not be generated a backlog of too many Data objects with {{state=0}} the {{Monitor}} Service will increase the amount of {{Verifier}} services.
-Once there is small amount of Data objects with {{state=0}} the {{Monitor}} service will decrease the amount of {{Verifier}} services instances running to maintain only one {{Verifier}} service instance running.
+You may run for example several `Feeder` instances to push more Data objects into the IMDG.
+In order there would not be generated a backlog of too many Data objects with `state=0` the `Monitor` Service will increase the amount of `Verifier` services.
+Once there is small amount of Data objects with `state=0` the `Monitor` service will decrease the amount of `Verifier` services instances running to maintain only one `Verifier` service instance running.

 The Monitor Service includes the following properties:
 ||Property Name||Description||Default Value||